Well-being

 Cognitive Behavioural Therapy

-This year, we have engaged Jason Clark, of the Behaviour Therapy Clinic, to work with students experiencing emotional and/or behavioural challenges.
+In 2021 we engaged Jason Clark, of the Behaviour Therapy Clinic, to work with students experiencing emotional and/or behavioural challenges.
 Jason is on site two days a week and he helps students to understand why they are thinking, feeling or behaving in certain ways and gives them strategies and tools to apply in order to overcome the challenges they are facing.
 Student feedback has been incredibly positive and we have had a number of self referrals based on word of mouth among students.
 You can learn more about Jason and the Behaviour Therapy Clinic here.

 Support for Parents and Carers